 We suggest a day trip to go shopping at Tokyo station, even if your train doesn’t depart from here.

 Make a stop on your Tokyo itinerary to enjoy all that this place has to offer.

 One of the best Japanese Department Stores in Tokyo, Daimaru is a place of elegance.
 Find unique gifts, clothing, umbrellas, aprons, Japanese childrens toys and more.

 Tokyo Okashi Land & Calbee Tokyo Station

-The main purpose of a visit though should be to eat a strange but delicious Japanese concoction, Potato Crisps with Chocolate Sauce AND soft serve ice cream.
+But the main purpose of a visit should be to eat a strange but delicious Japanese concoction, Potato Crisps with Chocolate Sauce AND soft serve ice cream.
 Weirdly, it’s SOOO good!

 READ MORE: Tokyo Okashi Land and Calbee Tokyo Station.

 If you’ve a favourite animated character from your childhood, or your kids are fans of Japanese anime/manga, then you MUST visit Tokyo Character Street.